 Townhouses, in comparison to other forms of student housing in Gainesville, FL, offer more space than an apartment.
 With this extra space comes more responsibility.
 Your utilities may increase somewhat and you will be required to do a bit more cleaning.
 Townhouses are located in areas with a homeowner association which will take care of the maintenance of outdoor areas such as landscaping.
 However, you will most likely have at least one neighbor on one side which may cause frustrating sound pollution.
 Most often, townhouses also come with access to amenities such as a pool or a fitness center.
-Security in townhouses is normally pretty high, because they are often located in a gated community.
+Security in townhouses is normally pretty high because they are often located in a gated community.

 Another form of student housing Gainesville has to offer is renting a house.
 If you rent a house, you will definitely have more space to live in.
-This means, that you have the potential for more of your friends to live with you, if you so desire, and each person will receive not only more living space, but more storage.
+This means, that you have the potential for more of your friends to live with you if you so desire, and each person will receive not only more living space but more storage.
 You will also have more privacy in a larger residence.
-When living in a house, you might have a yard which you can use to lounge or grill food, something most dorm student miss out on.
+When living in a house, you might have a yard which you can use to lounge or grill food, something most dorm students miss out on.
 Because your house is freestanding, you will not have to share walls with neighbors, which means that you will not be as affected by their TVs or music.

 For those UF students looking for a house to rent in Gainesville, FL, you may want to reconsider.
 The Retreat at Gainesville offers nearly all of the benefits of living in a house with none of the disadvantages.
 Here you’ll find:

 In Gainesville, the prevalence of student housing options means that you are much more likely to find a solution that best fits your lifestyle and budget.
-Take time to consider the advantages and disadvantages to your options.
+Take time to consider the advantages and disadvantages of your options.
 Then, visit possible Gainesville student apartments, houses, townhomes, and dorms so you can make the best choice and optimize your experience in Gainesville.